Enabling Robots to Communicate their Objectives

 To solve this optimization problem, the robot needs to model how examples update the person's belief, $P(\theta^* | \xi_{E_{1:n}}^{\theta^*})$.
 We propose to model $P(\theta^* | \xi_{E_{1:n}}^{\theta^*})$ via Bayesian inference:

-With this assumption\footnote{and further assuming that the person has access to the features that are relevant to the task; in future work, we plan to study interactions for achieving common ground on what features are important.}, modeling how people infer the objective function parameters reduces to modeling $P(\xi|\theta)$: how probable they would find trajectory $\xi$ if they assumed the robot optimizes the objective function induced by $\theta$.
+With this assumption, modeling how people infer the objective function parameters reduces to modeling $P(\xi|\theta)$: how probable they would find trajectory $\xi$ if they assumed the robot optimizes the objective function induced by $\theta$.
 We explore different models of this, starting with exact-inference IRL as a special case.
 We then introduce models that account for the inexactness that is inevitable when real people make this inference.